pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/subtractable-resources/index.md

 include the active and latent knowledge of that field of study.
-The subtractable resource around which a scholarly commons forms is the moments of discovery that reveal, bit by bit, the latent knowledge within that field of study, using the term <dfn>discovery</dfn> here very loosely to mean any new insight or understanding to the collective that aids in further discovery.
-I'm separating the discovery from the knowledge that has been discovered.
-The discovery is the subtractable resource, as it happened in some moment of time and will never happen again.
-Once that discovery has occurred, it is now subtracted from the set of all potential discoveries within that domain.
+The subtractable resource around which a scholarly commons forms is the moments of discovery that reveal, bit by bit, the latent knowledge within that field of study.
+In this definition, I'm using the term <dfn>discovery</dfn> very loosely to mean any new insight or understanding to the collective that aids in further discovery.
+I'm also separating the discovery from the knowledge that has been discovered.
+The discovery is the subtractable resource, and can be catalogued as such, as it happened in some moment of time and will never happen again.
+It can be subtracted from the set of all potential discoveries that remain within that field of study.
 The knowledge that was revealed by that discovery, however, is set free, for example, to become public.

-Surfing commons, such as [is based around the waves at the Banzai Pipeline beach][surfing commons], provide a more tangible illustration of this type of subtractable resource.
+Ocean waves provide a more tangible illustration of this type of subtractable resource.
 Even though it seems like there will be no end to the waves that pummel the beach incessantly, each wave is unique and unrepeatable.
 Each wave is the arithmetical result of a complex set of forces that have acted together to produce its precise form of expression.
 Once one of these waves comes and goes, it will never come again.
+In some locations, these waves are guarded and protected, like in [the surfing commons off the Banzai Pipeline beach][surfing commons], where rules describing how to use these scarce resources must be followed if you want to play.
+There are just not enough to go around, and surfers want to make the most of them when they happen.
+In a scholarly commons, like the waves of the sea, these moments of discovery are a scarce resource.
-Like the waves of the sea, these moments of discovery are a scarce resource.
-Once a contribution is made, it cannot be made again in quite the same way, and once a new understanding is revealed to a collective, it cannot be discovered to that collective anew.
+Once a contribution is made, it cannot be made again in quite the same way.
+Once a new understanding is revealed to a collective, it cannot be discovered to that collective anew.

 Scholarly commons can form around any type of knowledge.
 Scholarly commons can be nested into multiple layers, either imitating the structure of the knowledge